rollbear/trompeloeil/docs/FAQ.md

 saturated, so the sequence object must move to the next step.
 The next step is `mock.foo3()`, which is a mismatch, so a sequence violation is reported.

-### <A name="cmake"/>

-Q. How do I use this in a CMake project?
+### <A name="cmake"/>Q. How do I use *Trompeloeil* in a CMake project?

-To use *Trompeloeil* in a project that is built with CMake, there are several options to make it accessible to CMake.
+**A.** To use *Trompeloeil* in a project that is built with CMake, there are several options to make it accessible to CMake.
 (The commands below of for Linux, but it works similarly on other platforms.)

 First, you could build and install it locally somewhere in your project (here, in `./my_proj/toolkits`):